mahaloz/ike/src/2_operating_systems/containers.md

 ### Having some fun

-To make things a littler more interesting, let's actually launch an older Ubuntu version **inside** your current Ubuntu version.
+To make things a little more interesting, let's launch an older Ubuntu version **inside** your current Ubuntu version.
 Virtualception.
 Let's first see what version we are on in our machine:
 ```bash
 grep '^VERSION' /etc/os-release